MERNinja/fm-tg-bot/README.md

 | `/chat <message>` | Send a message to the AI |
 | `/setprompt <agentId> <pre-prompt>` | Set a pre-prompt for an agent |
 | `/agentinfo <agentId>` | Get information about an agent |

+## Log Viewer

+The bot includes a real-time log viewer accessible via a web browser:

+- View logs in real-time as they happen
+- Filter logs by level (info, error, warning, debug)
+- Search logs for specific text
+- Pause and clear logs as needed
+- View detailed metadata for each log entry
+- In-memory storage of up to 1000 most recent logs

+### Testing the Log Viewer

+You can generate test logs to see the log viewer in action:
+1. Start the bot with `npm run dev`
+2. Access the log viewer at `http://localhost:3000`
+3. Generate test logs by visiting `http://localhost:3000/api/test-logs`
+4. See the logs appear in the log viewer in real-time

+### Log Viewer API

+The log viewer exposes several REST API endpoints:

+- `GET /api/logs` - Retrieve all stored logs
+- `POST /api/logs/clear` - Clear all stored logs
+- `GET /api/test-logs` - Generate test logs of various levels

 ## Agent Model